-The Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company") will be held at the Embassy Suites La Jolla, 4550 La Jolla Village Drive, San Diego, California, on Wednesday, May 30, 2001, at 9:00 a.m.
+The Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company") will be held at the Hyatt Regency La Jolla, 3777 La Jolla Village Drive, San Diego, California, on Friday, May 24, 2002, at 9:00 a.m.
 Pacific Time, for the following purposes:

-- 1. To elect three Class III directors; - To consider and vote upon a proposal to amend the Company's Stock Incentive Plan; - To ratify the appointment of Arthur Andersen LLP as the Company's independent auditors; and - To transact such other business as may properly come before the Annual Meeting and any adjournment of the Annual Meeting.
+- To elect two Class I directors; - 2.
+To consider and vote upon a proposal to amend the Company's Stock Incentive Plan; and - 3.
+To transact such other business as may properly come before the Annual Meeting and any adjournment of the Annual Meeting.

-Stockholders of record as of the close of business on April 6, 2001, are entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+Stockholders of record as of the close of business on March 29, 2002, are entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
 A complete list of stockholders entitled to vote will be available at our offices, 9373 Towne Centre Drive, Suite 100, San Diego, for ten days before the meeting.

 IT IS IMPORTANT THAT YOUR SHARES ARE REPRESENTED AT THIS MEETING.
-EVEN IF YOU PLAN TO ATTEND THE MEETING, WE HOPE THAT YOU WILL PROMPTLY MARK, SIGN, DATE AND RETURN THE ENCLOSED PROXY.
-THIS WILL NOT LIMIT YOUR RIGHTS TO ATTEND OR VOTE AT THE MEETING.
+PLEASE VOTE PROMPTLY IN ACCORDANCE WITH YOUR VOTING INSTRUCTIONS.
+EVEN IF YOU PLAN TO ATTEND THE MEETING, VOTING PROMPTLY WILL NOT LIMIT YOUR RIGHTS TO ATTEND OR VOTE AT THE MEETING.

-By Order of the Board of Directors.
+By Order of the Board of Directors